IBM/dbb/Utilities/WebAppCleanUp/README.md

 ```

 ### Web Application Authentication Properties
-The `user.properties` file has been provided for a convienient place to store DBB Web Application authentication properties.
+A property file can be specified through the --prop parameter.
+This property file can stored DBB Web Application authentication properties.
+A sample property file `user.properties` is supplied along this script.
  However its use is optional as the user can provide the required authentication values as script arguments.
 Example:
 ```
 $DBB_HOME/bin/groovyz WebAppCleanUp.groovy --groups Application-FeatureBranch --url https://localhost:9443/dbb --id ADMIN --pw ADMIN
 ```